tempoz/pexercise/README.md

 images.
 This leads to a much more straightforward and, potentially, readable implementation.
-However, it was determined during benchmarking that the `HashMap` implementation is slower by approximately a factor of 2, and additionally, due to the much greater memory requirements, it scales poorly.
+However, it was determined during benchmarking that the `HashMap` implementation is slower by approximately a factor of two, and additionally, due to the much greater memory requirements, it scales poorly.

 Caching of results per URL was also considered.
 The example input given